 This program provides students with the training necessary to perform a variety of responsibilities for a physician's office, hospital, clinic or medical laboratory.
-In addition to the skills learned in the Clinical Assistant program, graduates of the Medical Assistant (M.S.) program are prepared to take the Certified Medical Assistant (C.M.A.) examination for certification.
+Graduates of the medical assisting program are prepared to take the Certified Medical Assistant (CMA (AAMA)) examination for certification.